-This poxviral disease is known as contagious ecthyma or soremouth in sheep and goats, and orf in people.
+This poxviral disease is known as contagious ecthyma or soremouth in goats or sheep, and orf in people.
 In ruminants, it is evidenced by exudative (oozing) lesions found on the muzzle, eyelids, oral cavity, feet or external genitalia.
 It is more common in younger animals.
 The disease in ruminants is contagious to humans and other animals.
-Infected sheep or goats are the source of infection to people.
+Infected goats or sheep are the source of infection to people.
 Transmission can be by direct contact with lesions or indirectly by contaminated fomites (hair, clothing).
 No person-to-person contact has been reported.
 This is a self-limiting infection, which is usually found on the hands and consists of painful nodules (bumps) and cutaneous ulcerative lesions, and usually lasts 1-2 months.